Conor Chaplin: 2017–18 season

 Following Portsmouth's promotion to EFL League One, Chaplin continued to feature regularly.
 He scored his first goal of the season on 26 August, netting an equalizer in a 1–1 draw with Wigan Athletic.
 On 10 February, he scored a late winner in a 2–1 away win against Milton Keynes Dons.
 Chaplin helped Portsmouth establish themselves in League One after an 8th-placed finish, making 32 appearances in all competitions, scoring 5 goals.

-Coventry City
+Coventry City (loan)

 At the end of August 2018, Chaplin joined Coventry City on loan with an agreement in place to sign permanently in the following January.
 He made his debut in a 1–0 defeat against Rochdale on 1 September.
 Chaplin scored his first goal for the club from the penalty spot in a 2–1 away victory against Oxford United on 9 September.

 Chaplin completed his permanent move to Coventry on 4 January.
 On 19 January Chaplin scored the opener in a 2–1 away defeat to Plymouth Argyle.
 On 13 April, Chaplin scored the winning goal in a 5–4 away win against Sunderland.
 He scored 8 goals in 32 appearances for Coventry during the 2018–19 season.